Anxious employees. Falling profits. Unhappy customers. Huge organizational changes.

 You can also use this mind map to have a quick visual reference.
 Put the crisis in the center, the stakeholders in the next set of nodes and the appropriate response in the smallest nodes.

 Be sure to get your crisis communication plan authorized by management and legal so it can be deployed quickly in the event of a crisis.
-There may be a directive to shelter-in-place and getting approvals will be more difficult.
+There may be a directive to shelter in place and getting approvals will be more difficult.

 Do a risk assessment to see what hazards could impact your business

 A risk assessment looks at hazards that could face your business and what impact they’d likely have.
+It’s an integral part of a complete crisis management plan.

 This risk assessment example will help you determine which risks your business faces, what assets are at risk as a result and the potential impacts to your business as a result: